eduardopiairo/learnpipe/platform-engineering/platform-engineering-certified-practitioner/platform-engineering-certified-practitioner.md

 ## Module 3: Platform tooling 101

-> If you follow Golden Paths everybodt wins
+> If you follow Golden Paths everybody wins

 ### What tools platform teams are using